- Healthy Places

 - A CFPM is not required to take a class, although it is encouraged.
 They are just required to pass one of the ANSI approved food manager tests.

 - Low Risk Establishments, Temporary Food Services and Youth Activity Concessions are exempt from the CFPM requirement.
 It is still encouraged for those operators to have a CFPM, but not a requirement for operation.

 Under certain conditions, and under an approved plan, dogs may be allowed in outdoor seating areas.
 These conditions are important for preventing contamination by keeping dogs away from food and food-prep areas.
 ALL conditions must be met to safely allow dogs onto the premises.

 - Notifications.
-A plan must be submitted to the health district for approval.
+A plan must be submitted to the Health Department for approval.